sass/sass/README.md

 safely called even before a module mixin is included.
 Note that (like the existing `-defined` functions) their behavior depends on the lexical context in which they're invoked.

+### New Features For Existing Functions

+Several functions will get additional features in the new module-system world.

+The `global-variable-exists`, `function-exists`, and `mixin-exists` functions will all take an optional `$module` parameter.
+This parameter must be a string or `null`, and it must match the prefix of a module used by the current module.
+If it's not `null`, the function returns whether the module has a member with the given name and type.
+If it's `null`, it looks for members defined so far in the current module, members of any modules that have been used without prefixes, or global built-in definitions.